Soft bounds for local triple products and the subconvexity-QUE implication for $\mathrm{GL}_2$: Introduction

-We obtain the following general ``subconvexity implies equidistribution'' result: \begin{theorem} Let $\pi_j$ be a sequence of unitary cuspidal automorphic representations of $\GL_2(\mathbb{A})$.
+\begin{theorem} Let $\pi_j$ be a sequence of unitary cuspidal automorphic representations of $\GL_2(\mathbb{A})$.
 Assume that the set $S_{\pi_j}$ of places at which $\pi_j$ ramifies has cardinality bounded independent of $j$.
 Assume that for some $A \geq 0$ and all $\sigma$ as in Theorem \ref{theorem:cq2y87nn4h}, we have

 Let $\varphi_j \in \pi_j$ be a sequence of factorizable unit vectors, unramified outside $S_{\pi_j}$.
 Assume that each $\pi_j$ is non-dihedral, i.e., not isomorphic to any of its Hecke character twists.
 Then the sequence $\lvert \varphi_j \rvert^2$ equidistributes with respect to Haar measure on $[\PGL_2]$: for each bounded measurable function $\Psi : [\PGL_2] \rightarrow \mathbb{C}$, we have